 Isabel has appeared as sole counsel in the Court of Appeal, the Court of First Instance, the District Court and the Magistrates’ Courts.
 She has conducted both civil and criminal trials as sole counsel.
 She has also represented the SFC in disciplinary proceedings (led by senior counsel) and has appeared in the Court of Final Appeal (led by senior counsel, understudy brief).

 She also has a strong interest in environmental law.
-She has advised on various aspects of wildlife trade law including the Protection of Endangered Species of Animals and Plants Ordinance, the ivory trade, the seafood trade, customs and excise regulations, food safety legislation and international legal instruments ranging from WTO law to biodiversity conventions.
+She has advised on and published on various aspects of wildlife trade law including the Protection of Endangered Species of Animals and Plants Ordinance, the ivory trade, the seafood trade, customs and excise regulations, food safety legislation and international legal instruments ranging from WTO law to biodiversity conventions.